Scan thousands of ports in a second! Let’s see how network admins can do this.

 - DNS record lookup

 Advanced Port Scanner

 A free scanner to check opened ports with the services it’s running on.
-The advanced port scanner is multi-thread scanner hence its fast.
+The advanced port scanner is a multi-thread scanner; hence it is fast.

 You can also run a command remotely through the GUI.

 Network Scanner by MiTeC